jamietre/ts-query/README.md

 - **Ordering & Pagination** - ORDER BY clauses with multiple fields and LIMIT/OFFSET
 - **Subquery Support** - Full subquery support as table sources
 - **Standard SQL Output** - Generates clean, readable SQL compatible with most databases

+# Limitations

+There are many, but for a lot of use cases involving SELECT queries it should work well.

+- Using functions or selecting anything that's not a known field from your input types is supported with `selectAny`.
+Hope to improve this in the future to support templating of actual field names within known functions
+- You can't use CASE as part of anything but a select; make this allowable for ORDER BY, etc

+# Roadmap

+- Add support for INSERT, UPDATE, DELETE, UNION, GROUP BY, HAVING, etc
+- Add support for functions using templated strings
+- Dig into the AI generated code and look for improvement opportunities
+- Organize tests better; make specs; remove repetition

 # Usage